Policy Debate Resolution

 Read and Answer Student News Daily questions from their Media Bias articles base examples of media bias.

-5 to 10 points per article, depending upon depth and number answered (do not choose a question with an answer on key other than "answers vary").
+5 per article, depending upon depth and number answered (do not choose a question with an answer on key other than "answers vary").

 Watch and respond to a video.
-5 point Response should include short summary of what it says, what does it mean, and personal opinion about concept.
+5 points.
+Response should include short summary of what it says, what does it mean, and personal opinion about concept.